 Map of Boston Parking Garages near North End & TD Garden

 Use this map to find Boston parking garages near North End attractions and other favorites in the area: Faneuil Hall, Quincy Market, Boston Harbor cruises, the New England Aquarium, and TD Garden.

-This map shows the Boston parking garages near North End attractions that are reasonably priced or offer discounts or cheap prices at certain times.
-Some of the parking lots are fairly small, and at times, all of the garages and lots fill up - so do take the T when at all possible!
+This map shows the garages near North End attractions and the TD Garden area that are reasonably priced or offer discounts or cheap prices at certain times.
+Some of the parking lots are fairly small, and at times, all of the garages and lots fill up - so do consider the T when at all possible!

 To save money and possibly time, drive to the Wellington Station T station on Route 16 in Malden or the Sullivan Square T station in Charlestown.
 Both are just north of Boston, with MBTA parking lots.
-Your trip on the Orange Line to North Station from Wellington will take only about 5 minutes, and barely 3 minutes from Sullivan Square.
+Your trip on the Orange Line to North Station from Wellington will take only about 5 minutes.
+Sullivan Square station is even closer: just 2 stops and barely 3 minutes away.

 Commuters park here in the mornings when the Sullivan Square T Station lot gets full, but it seldom fills up, plus it begins to empty out by mid-afternoon.
-If you don't happen to know where it is, you can easily miss it, especially if you are not in the left lane.
+If you don't happen to know where it is, you can easily miss it, especially if you are not in the left lane as you approach it.